What are Lobby Cards / Front of House Cards?

 Given the film’s nature and the studio’s desire (perhaps need) to keep some of its most thrilling moments under wraps, the cards do a fantastic job of showing Jack Torrance’s craziness, the potential danger to his son and the terror of his wife.

 Lobby card collectors use the term "a Dead Card" to describe a card that adds little to your understanding of the film.
-I would argue that their isn't a dead card in this set.
+I would argue that there isn't a dead card in this set.
 They all do what lobby cards should.

 Lobby Card Formats

-As we have done in previous blog posts looking at poster types and sizes, here is a useful table summarising the Lobby Card sizes you are most likely to come across.
+As we have in previous blog posts looking at poster types and sizes, here is a useful table summarising the Lobby Card sizes you are most likely to come across.

 Lobby Cards are also highly collectible.
 Some collectors prefer sets, others just the holy-grail single image from a film.
 Given their size, they are very easy to store, and very easy to display.
 Either on their own, or as part of a cluster wall, they add a fantastic piece of vintage culture to any stylish home.